atarashansky/self-assembling-manifold/README.md

 ```
 from SAM import SAM #import SAM
 sam=SAM() #initialize SAM object
-sam.load_data('/path/to/h5ad_file.h5ad') #load data from a pickle file
+sam.load_data('/path/to/h5ad_file.h5ad') #load data from a h5ad file
 sam.preprocess_data() # log transforms and filters the data
 sam.run()
 sam.scatter()
 ```

-If you wish to save the SAM analysis, you can write `sam.adata` to a `h5ad` file as follows:
+If you wish to save the SAM outputs and filtered data, you can write `sam.adata` to a `h5ad` file as follows:
 `sam.save_anndata(filename, data = 'adata')`.

 If for whatever reason you wish to save the raw, unfiltered AnnData object,